bradhowes/swift-math-parser/README.md

 (see their [What's Changed](https://github.com/pointfreeco/swift-parsing/releases/tag/0.12.0) doc for additional details).
 If you need to use an older version, use the tagged 3.0.1 release instead.

+**NOTE**: the `enableImpliedMultiplication` feature mentioned below is currently disabled due to an error in implementation.
+Creating a parser with `true` for this parameter will result in a fatal error being raised.

 # Usage Example

 ```swift